By Kara Sherrer

 Teams advised against taking a specific political stance on the Nike advertising campaign.
 Instead, they recommended that Authentically American continue promoting its high-quality products and charitable donations, keeping the focus on their own company.

 Several teams also recommended highlighting the company’s non-profit partnerships and American workforce through testimonials.
 This approach would allow Authentically American to demonstrate the good work it’s doing in the community while showcasing its made-in-America apparel.

 Teams also suggested an expansion of social media efforts to increase awareness among individual and business consumers, with standardized branding and materials across social media accounts and the company’s website.
 To reach individual consumers, they also recommended exploring partnerships with selling platforms like Amazon and Etsy.
 (Authentically American only sells directly to consumers through its own website right now.)

-The Winner: Wegner and his colleagues declared Team #2 the winner based on its recommendations regarding branding and staffing.
+Wegner and his colleagues declared Team #2 the winner based on its recommendations regarding branding and staffing.
 “We loved it, especially the message around patriotism and reinforcing the quality (of the products).
-I think that’s a real gap for us and we can do a better job,” he said.
+I think that’s a real gap for us, and we can do a better job,” he said.

 The team also suggested that Authentically American add a couple of part-time staff members or interns who could help promote the product through social media and other channels.
 “We also loved the specific staffing recommendations around inside sales and marketing,” Wegner added.